One of those staples.

 If that doesn't sound like a miracle compound, I don't know what does.

-... but there's a catch: about 1 to 3 g of dried powdered turmeric per day is the estimated amount needed to gain health benefits.
+... but there's a catch: about 1 to 3 g of dried powdered turmeric per day is the estimated amount needed to gain health benefits in some populations.

 1 g turmeric = 0.5 teaspoon